 Another Bloody CB Radio as my wife would say, Just what I needed!

 Packed reasonably well by the US seller, and he did make sure the front facia and dials were over protected being the most important part of this radio for me.

-THE DAK?is a 40 Channel SSB cb radio base station with an imposing presence and easy to read meter dials!
+Which is a 40 Channel SSB cb radio base stattion with an imposing presence and easy to read meter dials!

 Seemed a pity to gut it, but I have kept all the parts for someone that values the AM operation on this beautiful cb radio.
 Contact me for what you need.

 I wanted to use a reasonably good quality 40 Channel SSB CB radio for the donor unit to fit inside with a PC Mini Power Supply.
 But I have quite a few radios that would suit but I did not want to destroy any of them for this purpose.
 Luckily I had purchased a cheap Pearce Simpson Super Lion at a garage sale locally for $5 a few months previously which actually worked when I took it home and tried it, to my amazement.
 As it looked like crap and was made in Japan and worked well it was the ideal donor radio to destroy for the purpose.